MengLungLee/Kaggle_HousePrice/README.md

 Pandas  Numpy Scikit-learn  Pytorch

 ### Exploratory Data Analysis
-At first, I checked all features and then considered the Sale Price of house that would be related to the houses' age.
+At first, I checked all features and handled the missing values.
+I drop up features, which have many missing value.(on cleaning.py)

+And then considered the Sale Price of house that would be related to the houses' age.
 Thus, I created a new feature, House_ages, through 'year sold' deducting 'year built' and group it.
 As my expectations, houses' age would affect the Sale Price.